Tiresias and Cadmus

 leaving Tiresias again—alone.

-Originally published in America's Emerging Poets 2018: Illinois, Minnesota, and Wisconsin.
+Originally published in America’s Emerging Poets 2018: Illinois, Minnesota, and Wisconsin.
+(N.b., the link is dead, and there is no archive; it was but a vanity anthology anyway.)
 Of note, I was the only poet featured to get away with using the word fuck.

 The poem follows an invented encounter between Tiresias—the great blind Theban seer who lived for seven years as a woman, all because he struck two copulating snakes—and Cadmus, founder of Thebes, who was transformed into a snake upon his death.